 Dicycloverine vs Mebeverine

 Dicycloverine is an antispasmodic drug that is used in the stomach and intestines to alleviate cramps.
 Mebeverine hydrochloride is classified as an antispasmodic type of medication.
-With muscle spasms, it helps.
+It helps with muscle spasms.

-Dicycloverine is mainly used for treating the type of intestinal problems which is called irritable bowel syndrome.
-This helps by reducing the symptoms of stomach and intestinal cramp.
-Mebeverine can be used to ease painful stomach cramps and also helps to cure any irritable bowel syndrome.
+Dicycloverine is mainly used for treating a type of intestinal problem called irritable bowel syndrome (IBS).
+It helps reduce symptoms like stomach and intestinal cramps.
+Mebeverine is used to ease painful stomach cramps and is also effective in relieving symptoms of irritable bowel syndrome (IBS).

 Some of the common side effects of Dicycloverine are: